OctopusDeploy/blog/blog/2020-08/testing-powershell-code-with-pester/index.md

 - The PowerShell module that you are using gets updated or changed.
 - The API call the PowerShell module is making gets changed.

-With the bullet points above, the test you ran locally is no longer valid.
+With the above points, the test you ran locally is no longer valid.

 In this blog post, you’re going to learn how to use the most popular testing framework for PowerShell called [Pester](https://github.com/pester/Pester).